A Mathematical Programming Approach for Integrated Multiple Linear Regression Subset Selection and Validation: Computational Results

-In Table \ref{table:result2_iter}, we compare our model with the iterative model ($\mathcal{MP}_\text{iter}$) for cases where the solution for $\mathcal{MP}_\text{base}$ violates some of the tests and diagnostics.
+\textit{\textbf{Results for Experiment 2: Proposed model vs. iterative model}} In Table \ref{table:result2_iter}, we compare our model with the iterative model ($\mathcal{MP}_\text{iter}$) for cases where the solution for $\mathcal{MP}_\text{base}$ violates some of the tests and diagnostics.
 We only consider these 28 cases because both algorithms are not needed if $\mathcal{MP}_\text{base}$ can provide a solution that satisfies all tests and diagnostics.
-In the Status column, `alt sol' means that, within the time limit, a model could not find a solution with statistically significant coefficients for all of the selected variables, and an alternative solution is obtained at termination.
-Terms `opt', `best feas' represent cases where an optimal solution (satisfying all constraints) and a feasible solution are found, respectively.
+In the Status column, `alt sol' indicates that, within the time limit, a model could not find a solution with statistically significant coefficients for all of the selected variables, and an alternative solution is obtained at termination.
+The terms `opt' and `best feas' represent cases where an optimal solution (satisfying all constraints) and a feasible solution are found, respectively.
 The term `infeas' for $\mathcal{MP}_\text{lazy}$ means that the problem is infeasible and our model returns an alternative solution.
-Dominative relationships over them are decided as follows : `opt' $>$ `best feas' $>$ `alt sol' $=$ `infeas'.
-In columns Status, $E$, and $\pi$, results indicating our model is better are boldfaces.
+These cases are organized according to the following hierarchy: `opt' $>$ `best feas' $>$ `alt sol' $=$ `infeas'.
+In columns Status, $E$, and $\pi$, the results indicating that our model is better are in boldface.
 The results in Table \ref{table:result2_iter} are summarized in Table \ref{table:result2_summary}.